darraghoriordan/darragh-oriordan-com/src/pages/2019/12/02/refactoring-to-patterns-csharp/index.md

 date: '2019-12-02T17:12:33'
 ---

 I'm doing some work on a legacy code base and there are some common refactorings I do over and over.
-One of my favourite issues to fix is making long lists of conditionals easier to read and especially test.
-I use the common refactor to strategies from Martin Fowler to deal with these.
+One of my favourite improvements is making long lists of conditionals easier to read and especially test.

+I use the common refactor-to-strategies pattern from Martin Fowler to deal with these.

 <!-- end excerpt -->